-Losses to tomato spotted wilt across the peanut production region of the southeastern United States were the lowest recorded since estimates began in 1990.
-It is estimated that losses associated with spotted wilt were approximately 2% in 2013.
-Though this was an increase over recent years, perhaps due to our unusual weather last season, it is believed that growers were able to achieve excellent management of this disease in large part through combined use of Peanut Rx and varieties with improved resistance.
+Losses to tomato spotted wilt across the peanut production region of the southeastern United States have continued to show a slight increase over the past couple of years, though the disease is not nearly as severe as it has been in the late 1990's.
+It is estimated that losses associated with spotted wilt were approximately 3% in 2014.
+Though this was an increase since 2013 it is believed that growers were able to achieve good-to-excellent management of this disease in large part through combined use of Peanut Rx and varieties with improved resistance.

 The Spotted Wilt Index and the Peanut Fungal Disease Risk Index were successfully combined in 2005 to produce the Peanut Disease Risk Index for peanut producers in the southeastern United States.
 The Peanut Disease Risk Index, developed by researchers and Extension specialists at the University of Georgia, the University of Florida, and Auburn University, is now officially known as "PEANUT Rx".
-The 2014 version of PEANUT Rx has been fully reviewed and updated by the authors based upon data and observations from the 2013 field season.
+The 2015 version of PEANUT Rx has been fully reviewed and updated by the authors based upon data and observations from the 2014 field season.